cespare/tlist/README.md

    later the unsorted tasks may all be sorted at once.

 Point #3 is why tlist is very efficient in my workflow.
-When a new task occurs to me, I can add it to my queue of new tasks with almost no overhead (this avoids interruping my current train of thought).
+When a new task occurs to me, I can add it to my queue of new tasks with almost no overhead (this avoids interrupting my current train of thought).
 Later, I can sort through my new tasks and organize them all at once.

 Installation